lcep-org/lcep-org.github.io/README.md

 # The Lakota Cultural Exchange Program

-Under construction!
-Revamping/updating the website for better longevity.
+Revamping/updating the website for better longevity (including independence from WordPress and similar).

 This site is primarily maintained for archival purposes.
 For updates on our current work, visit [siriusb.org](https://siriusb.org/).